-June Gruber is an Assistant Professor of Psychology at Yale University, and Director of the Positive Emotion and Psychopathology (PEP) Laboratory.
+June Gruber is an assistant professor of psychology at the University of Colorado, Boulder, and director of the Positive Emotion and Psychopathology (PEP) Laboratory.
 She received her B.A. in Psychology and Ph.D. in Clinical Psychology from U.C.
 Berkeley, where she was also an NIMH Predoctoral Fellow in Affective Science.

 Gruber's research focuses on the ways in which positive emotion can go awry and towards developing an integrated model of positive emotion function and dysfunction using the theoretical lens and methodological tools of affective and clinical science science.